brettmillerb/brettmillerb.github.io/_posts/2019-02-10-Building-a-Test-Lab-With-Lability.md

 Start-LabHostConfiguration -Verbose
 ```
 #### Building your lab environment
-When you Start your lab configuration it will attempt to download and ISO's that are required in order to do that.
+When you Start your lab configuration it will attempt to download any ISO's that are required in order to do that.
 You can make sure that the media is available and download this in advance.
 #### Show the list of available media
 ```powershell
 Get-LabMedia